Mustafa-Lutaaya/ZuHause50/README.md

 7. Navigate Back To The src Directory In The Gameplay Directory
 7. Test The MongoDB Connection By Typing " python test_mongo_connection.py "
 8. Run The Game With: " python ZuHause.py "
 9. Enter Your Name To Create A Profile.
-ENJOY !!!!!
+ENJOY THE GAME !!!!!

 USAGE
 - Run The Game With : python ZuHause.py